 - Scan of the completely filled out exemption form (incl. signatures)

-- Detailed study progress overview (pdf-file from Osiris)
+- Complete study progress overview (pdf-file from Osiris)

-The examination board judges and decides, based on the information and motivation of the examiner, if the student has the necessary knowledge or skills to grant the student the exemption.
+The examination board judges and decides, based on the information and motivation of the examiner, if the exemption can be granted.

-If a student would like an exemption from the obligation to take part in a specific practical exercise because of a moral dilemma the student can submit a request.
+If you would like an exemption from the obligation to take part in a specific practical exercise because of a moral dilemma, you can submit a request.

-The student must motivate and make acceptable why this practical exercise is a moral dilemma to him/her.
-The examination board will determine, after consultation of the examiner, in what other way the student can fulfill the course goals.
+You must motivate and make acceptable why this practical exercise is a moral dilemma to you.
+The examination board will determine, after consultation of the examiner, in what other way you can fulfill the course goals.